Recent fires in our area have once again highlighted the dangers of white goods in the kitchen.

-One of the incidents involved a dishwasher which had suffered an electrical fault which started a fire in the kitchen.
+One of the incidents involved a tumble dryer which had suffered an electrical fault which started a fire in the kitchen.
 Thankfully no-one was injured in the incident, but the near miss demonstrated the importance of some simple tips owners can follow to minimise the risk to their family and their home.

 White goods such as tumble dryers or dishwashers are a fire risk due to their high wattage, friction and motors.
 [Library photo]

 - Before plugging your appliances in for use, check flexible cables for damage, wear and tear, and that the plug is fastened securely to the cable.
 Don’t use the appliance unless it and its cable are in good condition.